 Tirofiban dosing information

 Maintenance (IV): 0.15 mcg/kg/min constant infusion for up to 18 hours

 Indication: To reduce the rate of thrombotic cardiovascular events in patients with non-ST elevation acute coronary syndrome (NSTE-ACS).

 What other drugs will affect tirofiban?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with tirofiban, especially other medications to prevent or treat blood clots such as:
+Tell your doctor about all your current medicines and any you start or stop using, especially other medications to prevent or treat blood clots such as:

 desirudin, dabigatran, fondaparinux.

 This list is not complete.
 Other drugs may interact with tirofiban, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 - Your doctor pharmacist can provide more information about tirofiban.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.